quarteera/www.quarteera.de/content/en/projects/antisemitism/index.md

 ---
-title: "Educating Against Antisemitism and Queerphobia in Migrant Communities"
+title: Educating Against Antisemitism and Queerphobia in Migrant Communities
 date: 2025-09-01T22:00:00+01:00
 weight: 145 # Order in which to show this project on the home page
-summary: "We work within Russian-speaking migrant communities in Germany to counter antisemitism and queerphobia, creating safe cultural and educational spaces where Jewish and LGBTQ+ identities are not just tolerated, but valued.
-Our approach comes from within the community — in its own language, with cultural competence and deep contextual understanding."
+image: antisemitism.JPG
+summary:
 draft: false
 accent: false
 color: green